SurveyCompo/surveycompo-doc/docs/data-models/input.md

 - **Avoid Spaces**: IDs cannot contain spaces.
 If you need to separate words, use camelCase or underscores.

 - **Use Meaningful Names**: Choose IDs that reflect the purpose of the input.
 This makes it easier to interpret survey data and perform analysis.

+!!! tip "Tip"

+    If you want to use input IDs in piping expressions, ensure that the IDs contain only alphanumeric characters, underscores, and colons.
+Avoid using spaces or special characters in IDs to prevent errors in piping expressions.

 ### Input Types